vpon-sdk/vpon-sdk.github.io/zh-cn/ios/ios-native.zh-cn.md

     }
     func onVpadnNativeAd(_ nativeAd: VpadnNativeAd, failedToLoad error: Error) {
         // Invoked if received ad fail, check this callback to indicates what type of failure occurred }
-    func onVpadnNativeAdClicked(_ nativeAd: VpadnNativeAd) {
-        // Invoked if the Banner Ad was clicked
-    }
     func onVpadnNativeAdWillLeaveApplication(_ nativeAd: VpadnNativeAd) {
         // Invoked if user leave the app and the current app was backgrounded